-When it comes to staying hydrated on the hill, there are options beyond water bottles and flasks.
+When it comes to staying hydrated on the hill, there are options and gadgets beyond water bottles and flasks.
 Purifying wild water allows you to top-up on the go and means you can carry less liquid to start with.
 Negating the need to carry much water with you on a trek is a reasonably compelling case in itself.

 As a very useful gadget for hikes, we've put together this guide to help you understand what to look for in hiking water filters and purifiers.
 We've also recommended the best models.